 Texas is rife with road rage incidents, and they come in many forms.
 Here are some examples of some recent Texas road rage incidents and their outcomes.

-- In August of this year, Arlington police arrested a man for allegedly firing five rounds from a handgun into the air, in response to another driver honking their horn in an attempt to avoid a collision.
-The man faces charges of deadly conduct and unlawful possession of a firearm by a felon.
+- In August 2017, Arlington police arrested a man for allegedly firing five rounds from a handgun into the air, in response to another driver honking their horn in an attempt to avoid a collision.
+The man was charged with deadly conduct and unlawful possession of a firearm by a felon.

-- Recently, on November 7, Texas Christian University was put on lockdown due to an alleged road rage incident between two Roadrunner shuttle bus drivers on campus.
+- In November 2017, Texas Christian University was put on lockdown due to an alleged road rage incident between two Roadrunner shuttle bus drivers on campus.
 Officials said two campus shuttle drivers allegedly got into an argument; one fired a gun at the other, missed, and then rammed one shuttle bus into the other shuttle bus.
 Fort Worth police arrested one of the drivers in the incident, and charged him with felony aggravated assault with a deadly weapon, and bringing a gun on campus.
 (TCU is not an open carry campus.)
 That charge was later changed to murder, however, after the victim died a few weeks later from injuries sustained in the crash.
+The defendant took his own life in June 2018 while his criminal case was pending.

 What Can You Do to Avoid Road Rage?